hassan/rails-for-designers/README.md

 ## Participation

-If you're interested in contributing, or knowing when the tutorial is ready to test drive, or anythgin else, you can contact me at hassan AT webtuitive DOT com .
+If you're interested in contributing, or knowing when the tutorial is ready to test drive, or anything else, you can contact me at hassan AT webtuitive DOT com .